solidusio/solidus/guides/source/users/promotions/promotion-rules.html.md

 recalculated as well.
 For example, if the customer added more items to the cart, those new items could now be calculated against the promotion rules.

+Note that line-item level rules do not apply to order-level discounts.
 ## Rule matching

 There are two types of rule matching in Solidus' promotion system: **Match all